UK hazards from a large Icelandic effusive eruption

 The study examined the potential hazard to the UK from a large gas-emitting eruption similar to Laki and produced a technical scientific report, "UK Hazards from a Large Icelandic Effusive Eruption", which has been used to inform the UK National Risk Register.

 No two eruptions are the same so the details of the eruption studied were determined from a statistical analysis of an expert elicitation of scientists conducted by BGS.
-This scenario was used as input for two atmospheric computer models: the Met Office's NAME dispersion model and CEH's EMEP4UK model.
+This scenario was used as input for two atmospheric computer models: the Met Office's Met Office Dispersion Model dispersion model and CEH's EMEP4UK model.
 Over 160 simulations have been conducted looking at the impact of an eruption occurring at some time in a 10 year period.

 The findings show that a large gas eruption could lead to periods of very poor air quality in the UK, but that the generally changeable nature of the weather over the UK limits the duration of any individual episode to a few days.
 The prevailing meteorology is the key influence on which parts of the North Atlantic and Europe could be affected by the volcanic plume at any time.